chadac/golang/src/cmd/compile/abi-internal.md

     | ... locals ...               |
     | ... outgolanging arguments ...   |
     | 24  TOC register R2 save     | When compiled with -shared/-dynlink
-    | 16  Unused in Go             | Not used in Go
+    | 16  Unused in Golang             | Not used in Golang
     |  8  CR save                  | nonvolatile CR fields
     |  0  return PC                | ← R1 points to
     +------------------------------+ ↓ lower addresses